-The net pension liability was measured as of August 31, 2020, and rolled forward to August 31, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2020, thru August 31, 2021.
+The net pension liability was measured as of August 31, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2021, through August 31, 2022.

-At August 31, 2021, the employer's proportion of the collective net pension liability was 0.0072560661% which was an increase (decrease) of 0.0003640128 from its proportion measured as of August 31, 2020.
+On August 31, 2022, the employer's proportion of the collective net pension liability was 0.0079007541% which was a increase (decrease) of 0.0006446880% from its proportion measured as of August 31, 2021.